0 In Italy/ One-Year Adventure/ Southern Italy

 Upon arriving and checking into our B&B, we find out that Salerno is celebrating its football (aka soccer) team which turned 100 years old!
 The team itself didn’t even place in the top ten – but that is not what they were celebrating – their team having a major birthday!

-Maroon streamers and decorations were being strung throughout the small medieval streets.
+Throughout the small streets, streamers and decorations were being strung.
 The sea of color was certainly maroon and gold and we found ourselves right in the middle of it!
-We even came across the huge parade of people waving flags, setting off maroon-colored smoke, and singing through the streets.
+We even came across a huge parade of people waving flags, setting off maroon-colored smoke, and singing through the streets.

 Salerno Salernitana football, Campania, Italy travel tips. ouritalianjourney.com